 But how to choose something to go with your outfit?
 ‘A duster coat will hang beautifully and will suit anything from a shorter dress to a midi dress to a jumpsuit,’ says Catherine.
 ‘It'll keep you warm for those outdoor photos but doesn't completely cover up – or compete with – an outfit like a heavy coat would.
 For very cold days a cropped faux fur coat is another great option.’
 Cropped bolero-style jackets work brilliantly to add structure to fluid dresses or as a partner to tailored or wide-leg trousers.

 Hannah’s advice?
 Think coat first.
 ‘I would say that if you think it’s likely that you’re going to have to wear a coat or a jacket to the wedding, then I would build your outfit around this.
-I know that it sounds quite extravagant as coats and jackets can be expensive, but your overall outfit will look so much better.
+I know that it sounds quite extravagant as coats and jackets can be expensive, but your overall wedding outfit will look so much better.
 Don't forget that just because a coat or jacket has been bought for a wedding, it doesn’t mean that you can't wear it more casually in your everyday life.
 A-line or swing coats are perfect as cover-ups for weddings as most silhouettes work underneath – from a three-quarter A-line skirt to a fitted jumpsuit.
 If you go for a neutral colour then you're likely to get lots of wear out of it.’

-Most people still agree it’s a faux pas to compete with the bride at her wedding.
+Most people still agree that it’s a faux pas to compete with the bride at her wedding.
 ‘Don't ever, ever wear anything that means you could be mistaken for the bride!’ says Catherine.
 ‘I think some weddings look lovely when you have an abundance of guests in whites and creams.
 But that would be only if you know for sure that the couple are happy for you to wear white or have specifically requested it.
 If you're ever in doubt, steer clear.’
 Emma agrees: ‘Keep it classy and don’t ever, ever wear white.’

 Other big no-nos include tiaras (for obvious reasons), flip flops, jeans or denim of any kind.